Training and progression

 - demonstrate your understanding of the Scottish education system and Scotland’s Curriculum for Excellence , which applies to all 3-18 year olds in any educational setting.

-For equal consideration, the deadline for applications is 31 January 2024.
+For equal consideration, the deadline for applications via UCAS is normally 6pm on the last Wednesday in January each year (29th January for 2025).
 To ensure you are considered for your preferred programmes, submit your application before this deadline if you can.
 It is unusual for primary teaching and popular secondary subject places to be available after the January deadline.
 However, do check individual ITE provider websites for PGDE vacancies after this date and to find out if places are available through clearing.

 Funding for teacher training in Scotland